romanpunia/asx/README.md

     vi -n console -o . -f console
 ```

 This will produce a binary and shared libraries.
 Amount of shared libraries produced will depend on \<#include\> statements inside your script.
-For example, you won't be needing OpenAL shared library if you don't use **std/audio**.
+For example, you won't be needing OpenAL shared library if you don't use **audio**.
 Project will have _.template_ files which are unmodified versions of original files near them.

 AngelScript VM will be configured according to your Mavi.as setup.
 For example, if you use JIT then built binary will use it.
 Your AngelScript source code will be compiled to platform-independant bytecode.
 This bytecode will then be hex-encoded and embedded into your binary as executable text.